 First, I unearthed the many illustrations I had created at age eight to process my emotions.
 My publisher and I chose the ones with the most meaningful lessons to put into the book.
 After that, I was to write a foreword explaining the autistic brain and paragraphs describing the experiences that lead me to create the drawings.

 Since I have a good memory, the paragraphs about my drawings took little thought, the words flowed from my pen.
-The foreword, on the other hand, took a lot of mental energy.
+The forward, on the other hand, took a lot of mental energy.
 The blank page on the computer screen was a glaring white as I sat for several minutes with my face furrowed in deep thought.
 How could I explain how my brain worked?
 How could I know which of my thought processes were different than other people’s when I had never been inside the heads of those people?

 I recalled what I had been told about how background noises, sights, and smells affected me more than most people.
 The more I thought about it, the more I became convinced that being more sensitive to sensory information was the major way that I am different from most people.
 Constantly being overwhelmed by happenings in the world that most people barely notice could be one main cause of my autism.
 The dam that had been holding back my inspiration broke.
 I wrote a four-page foreword in about thirty minutes, which is incredibly fast for me.
 Usually, I get hung up on making sure that what I type is exactly right, agonizing over every phrase.
 This time, all the thoughts flowed so naturally out of me that I did not need to stop and tweak them.